Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Display subtype feature layer/README.md

 The [feature service layer](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer/0) in this sample represents an electric network in Naperville, Illinois, which contains a utility network with asset classification for different devices.

+## Additional information

+Help regarding the Arcade label expression script for defining a label definition can be found on the [ArcGIS Developers](https://developers.arcgis.com/arcade/) site.

 ## Tags

 arcade, asset group, feature layer, labeling, sublayer, subtype, symbology, utility network, visible scale range